-Drive components Drive components Drive components are defined as the mechanical parts that facilitate the transmission of power within a drivetrain or propulsion system. are the mechanical and electromechanical elements that enable the transfer, control, and conversion of energy within a drivetrain or propulsion system.
+Drive components are the mechanical and electromechanical elements that enable the transfer, control, and conversion of energy within a drivetrain or propulsion system.
 These components work together to transmit power from a source, such as an engine or motor, to the point where it is used—typically the wheels, tracks, propellers, or driven machinery.
 Common drive components include:

 - Motors or engines (as the power source)